plasmatech8/binternet/README.md

 # BInternet

 **BInternet** allows you to inscribe static websites onto the Bitcoin blockchain.

-By using website asset and router inscriptions, your content is permanently stored and accessible via inscription numbers or ID.
+By inscribing website assets and creating a router inscription, your content is permanently stored and accessible via inscription number and URL paths.

 [mainnet](binternet.org) | [signet](signet.binternet.org)